EGI-Federation/documentation/content/en/users/compute/cloud-compute/dynamic-dns/_index.md

 ### Register host

-You can register a new hostname with a call to `/nic/register` either by
+You can register a new hostname with a call to `/nic/register` either by:

 - specifying `name` and `domain` (both mandatory):